MohMost/gamestop-amazon-scrapper/README.md

 - this bot is made with <a href="https://pptr.dev">Puppeteer</a> .
 - it aims to retrieve job offers currently available in one or more professions.
-- to select a job, you will need to insert a job title on the Musql `search` table, in a concrete case, you just have to enter `q; software engineer` and optionally enter a Canadian state on the `place` field as follows `place: quebec`.
+- to select a job, you will need to insert a job title on the Musql `search` table, in a concrete case, you just have to enter `q; nintendo switch` .
 - then just run the script.

 ## 🧐 Requirement <a name = "requirement"></a>